plastiniq/cast-comparison/README.md

-# cast-comparison-js
+# cast-comparison

 Classification and comparison of Javascript objects.

 ## Installing

 ### Using Npm
-1. Run `npm install cast-comparison-js`
+1. Run `npm install cast-comparison`
-2. Import it into your script `import Cast from 'cast-comparison-js'`
+2. Import it into your script `import Cast from 'cast-comparison'`

 ### Downloading File
-1. Download "cast.umd.js" from the [latest release](https://github.com/plastiniq/cast-comparison-js/releases/latest/download/cast.umd.js)
+1. Download "comparator.umd.js" from the [latest release](https://github.com/plastiniq/cast-comparison/releases/latest/download/comparator.umd.js)
-2. Add it into your html `<script src="cast.umd.js"></script>`
+2. Add it into your html `<script src="comparator.umd.js"></script>`

 ## Usage Example
 Let's create an optional config.
 We will clarify how to calculate an inaccurate match for properties in our objects.